CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 We can update all our files to be formatted this way by running `yarn lint --fix`.

 Let's go ahead and commit these configuration changes to linting and formatting.
-Small, focused commits make it easier for other developers to review, and keep us accountable to really understanding what is changing in our code. `create-react-app` initializes our app with a git repo, so we can just add the changes:
+Small, focused commits make it easier for other developers to review, and keep us accountable to really understanding what is changing in our code.
+Vue CLI initializes our app with a git repo, so we can just add the changes:

 ```sh
 $ git add .